Tax Professional usually responds in minutes

 Initially relying heavily on sugar agriculture, Barbados’ economy has evolved since the 1970s to become a largely free-enterprise, open-market system.
 The island now focuses on four main industries: tourism, international financial services, agriculture, and manufacturing.
 Additionally, construction and real estate services have experienced significant growth.
 The country aims to achieve stable economic growth by boosting foreign exchange earnings and generating employment, with a particular emphasis on tourism and international financial services.

-• Corporate income tax (CIT) rates range from 5.5% to 1%.
+• Corporate income tax (CIT): Rates range from 5.5% to 9%.

-• CIT return due dates vary based on the fiscal year end: 15 March for companies with fiscal year ending between 1 January and 30 September, and 15 June for companies with fiscal year ending between 1 October and 31 December.
+• 15 June for companies with fiscal year ending between 1 October and 31 December.

-• Personal income tax (PIT) rates stand at 28.5%.
+• Personal income tax (PIT): Rates between 12.5% and 28.5%.

-• PIT return due date is set at 30 April.
+• PIT return due date: 30 April.

-• Standard value-added tax (VAT) rate is 17.5%.
+• Standard value-added tax (VAT): Rate is 17.5%.

 • There are no capital gains tax, net wealth/worth tax, inheritance tax, or gift tax rates in Barbados.